brutusin/json/README.md

 ##ToDos
 * Standard annotations also for data binding (not only for schema customization), supporting property ordering, ignoring properties...
 * Since annotation inheritance is not allowed in java, introduce some mechanism for schema extension (allowing non-standard schema properties) to be used by the service providers.
-This also would help to move `@IndexableProperty` (aimed at being used by `org.brutuisn:flea-db`) out of this module.
+This also would help to move `@IndexableProperty` (aimed at being used by `org.brutuisn:flea-db`) and `@DependentProperty` out of this module.

 ##See also
 * [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) for more details.